 Our responsibility for gritting

-We'll keep you informed about gritting, as far as possible, via the media - follow @YorkGritter on Twitter for updates.
+We'll keep you informed about gritting via social media - follow @YorkGritter on Twitter for updates.

 - grit motorways or trunk roads - these are the responsibility of Highways England

 - grit all highways - we only grit primary routes shown on the map

-- grit car parks, cycle tracks, or footpaths outside of the city centre
+- grit car parks, cycle paths, or footpaths outside the city centre